Thai royal agencies brought under control of new king

-BANGKOK Thailand's parliament has agreed in a confidential session to transfer control of royal agencies from the government to new King Maha Vajiralongkorn, members of the military-appointed legislature said on Friday.
+BANGKOK (Reuters) - Thailand's parliament has agreed in a confidential session to transfer control of royal agencies from the government to new King Maha Vajiralongkorn, members of the military-appointed legislature said on Friday.

 The decision came on Thursday in a sitting that was not broadcast in public, they said.
 It is another step in giving greater say to the king, who has been reshaping the palace and shown himself increasingly assertive on other fronts.